sahara-ooga/ios-display-movie-sample/README.md

 ## movie

-The movie used in this application are downloaded from [mixkit](https://mixkit.co/free-stock-video/curvy-road-on-a-tree-covered-hill-41537/).
+The movie used in this application is downloaded from [mixkit](https://mixkit.co/free-stock-video/curvy-road-on-a-tree-covered-hill-41537/).